wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 With a virtualized register file, context access is not any different from ordinary memory accesses.
 Although, since register contexts are accessed frequently, and are supposed to be fast, COM is equipped with a context cache that is specialized for caching context objects (e.g., the block size is the size of a context).
+This essentially makes the context cache as a de facto on-chip register file.
+Register spilling is done naturally as the context cache evicts context entries, and is transparent to the software, i.e., software does not need to explicitly spill registers to the memory due to register pressure, and can simply assume there is an unlimited number of contexts, one per function call instance.